publiccodeyml/publiccode.yml/schema.md

 In the following part of the document, all keys are assumed to be in a section with the name of the language (we will note this with `[lang]`).

-**Note** It is mandatory to have *at least* one language in this section.
+**Note:** It is mandatory to have *at least* one language in this section.
 All other languages are optional.

 ### Key `description/[lang]/localisedName`